Masterpiece Story: Sonho Tropical by Beatriz Milhazes

-Anne Vallayer-Coster was one of the foremost still-life painters in 18th century France.
+Anne Vallayer-Coster was one of the foremost still-life painters in 18th-century France.
 She was enormously prolific and extremely popular.
 Her works were highly esteemed among private collectors and public institutions.
-Vallayer-Coster displayed at the Salon de Paris, gained admittance to the Académie Royale de Peinture et de Sculpture and earned Queen Marie Antoinette’s official patronage.
+Vallayer-Coster displayed at the Salon de Paris, gained admittance to the Académie Royale de Peinture et de Sculpture, and earned Queen Marie Antoinette’s official patronage.
 Anne Vallayer-Coster represents the great but often overlooked legacy of female artists.
 Still Life with Mackerel is one of her most fabulous paintings.
-It is a masterpiece of colour, composition, and imitation.
+It is a masterpiece of color, composition, and imitation.

 Anne Vallayer-Coster depicts a silver verrière or wine glass cooler in the centre of Still Life with Mackerel.
 It is filled with crystal stemmed glasses, with at least ten easily distinguished bases emerging from the verrière.
 Such a large piece of silverware was often used in a celebratory event such as a party or feast.
 With the size to easily hold one dozen glasses, this silver verrière implies and anticipates a social gathering of many guests.
 The wine cooler has the luminosity of polished silver.
 It reflects the halved lemon before its base with a distorted mirror-like image.
 Various shades of grey blend and ripple over the cooler’s surface.
 The silver verrière adds metallic richness to Still Life with Mackerel.

 Above the verrière we see a sprig of orange blossom.
-This flowering branch symbolizes Springtime and enhances the painting’s seasonality as announced by the mackerel below.
+This flowering branch symbolizes springtime and enhances the painting’s seasonality as announced by the mackerel below.
 It has both visual and olfactory appeal.
-Orange blossom releases the most exquisite scent during the Springtime.
+Orange blossom releases the most exquisite scent during the springtime.
 It is a note still used in many expensive perfumes.
 Imagine how this flower’s scent would combine with the lemon’s scent.
 The floral and citrus mélange would be simply divine!
-Now imagine the warm scent of freshly baked bread (or specifically brioche) as depicted in Still Life with Mackerel.
+Now imagine the warm smell of freshly baked bread (or specifically brioche) as depicted in Still Life with Mackerel.
 Add this mouthwatering note to the natural perfume forming in this banquet scene.
-Don’t be worried by the fish.
+Don’t be worried about the fish.
 Remember, it is still fresh.
 Fresh fish does not smell, but there is a subtle hint of saltwater.
-Like seasalt added to fine caramels, the faint saltwater adds a delectable richness.
+Like sea salt added to fine caramels, the faint saltwater adds a delectable richness.
 Therefore what we smell is the singularly beautiful scents of flowers, fruit, bread, and a hint of salt combining into a palatable sensation.
 Close your eyes and imagine this natural perfume.
 Delicious.
-Anne Vallayer-Coster certains knows how to make us hungry.
+Anne Vallayer-Coster certainly knows how to make us hungry.

-Still Life with Mackerel is more complex than what first glance assumptions may provide.
+Still Life with Mackerel is more complex than what first-glance assumptions may provide.
 It explores the cool and silvery tones as they vary according to materials and reflections.
 The tonality changes as it moves across glass, metal, and flesh.
-Hushed lighting and mellow colours highlight the objects against a dark background.
+Hushed lighting and mellow colors highlight the objects against a dark background.
 Anne Vallayer-Coster creates a subdued charm reinforced by the simplicity of the composition.
 She paints a mood of quiet observation and detailed attention.
 Still Life with Mackerel tells the story of luxurious domesticity.
-Anne Vallayer-Coster is a poetess of still-life and a master of its nuances.
+Anne Vallayer-Coster is a poetess of still life and a master of its nuances.